-The DASHO, (or during a field investigations, the IIC), upon notification by the responsible supervisor, will advise any outside contractors, where appropriate, of any chemical hazards they may be encountered in the normal course of their work on the premises.
-This notification will include the labeling system in use, the protective measures to be taken, and the safe handling procedures to be used.
-In addition, the DASHO will notify the contract supervisor of the location and availability of MSDSs.
-Each contractor bringing chemicals on-site must provide the DASHO with the appropriate hazard information for any hazardous substances in their possession that could affect CSB employees in the normal course of their work.
-This information must include MSDSs, labels, and precautionary measures to be taken when working around these chemicals.
+The DASHO, (or during field investigations, the IIC), upon notification by the responsible supervisor, will advise any outside contractors, where appropriate, of any chemical hazards they may be encountered in the normal course of their work on the premises.
+This notification will include the labeling system(s) in use, the protective measures to be taken, and safe handling procedures t.
+In addition, the DASHO will notify the contract supervisor of the location and availability of SDSs.
+Each contractor bringing chemicals on-site must provide the DASHO with the appropriate hazard information for any hazardous substances in its possession that could affect CSB employees in the normal course of their work.
+This information must include SDSs, labels, and precautionary measures to be taken when working around these chemicals.